 This is one of the simplest, most refreshing, most satisfying desserts in the world, with or without the berries.
 A tablespoon or two of chopped mint leaves makes a wonderfully aromatic addition.
 And cubed mango or papaya makes a deliciously tropical replacement for the berries.–Rick Bayless

-2 to 3 cups fresh raspberries, blackberries, or strawberries (you’ll want to slice or quarter strawberries), for serving
+- 2 to 3 cups fresh raspberries, blackberries, or strawberries (you’ll want to slice or quarter the strawberries), for serving

 - 1. Grate the zest (colored part only) of 2 of the limes and scrape into a large bowl.
 (If the zest is in large pieces, finely chop it.)
 Juice the limes, measure 3/4 cup, and pour it in with the zest.

 - 2. Add the sugar, corn syrup, and 1 3/4 cups water.
 Stir until the sugar dissolves.